In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 » Want to see how Betterment compares to its competitors?
 Check out our list of the best robo-advisors.

-Betterment’s website shows you how much you need to contribute for retirement.
+Furthermore, Betterment’s website shows you how much you need to contribute for retirement.
 Thus, it makes it easy to stay on track.

-As a result, you will see how your account will grow over the years.
+Thanks to intuitive goal tracking, you will see how your account will grow over the years.
 And with automated deposits, you won’t have to manage a thing.

 - Tax-loss harvesting (TLH+)